superinsight/superinsight-page-project/index.md

 ### [SuperInsight FineTuning API](https://github.com/superinsight/superinsight-api-finetuning)

-This is a RESTful API that you can use to setup the config and data to finetune your model
+This is a RESTful API that you can use to setup the config and data to finetune your model.

+To see how the API works, visit our [documenation page](https://finetuning.api.superinsight.dev/docs)

 #### Stories
 Stories are text will be use for finetuning.
 You can create unlimited number of stories using this API.